ajv-validator/ajv/README.md

   - `false` (default) - do not use defaults
   - `true` - insert defaults by value (object literal is used).
   - `"empty"` - in addition to missing or undefined, use defaults for properties and items that are equal to `null` or `""` (an empty string).
-  - `"shared"` (deprecated) - insert defaults by reference.
-If the default is an object, it will be shared by all instances of validated data.
-If you modify the inserted default in the validated data, it will be modified in the schema as well.
 - _coerceTypes_: change data type of data to match `type` keyword.
 See the example in [Coercing data types](#coercing-data-types) and [coercion rules](https://github.com/ajv-validator/ajv/blob/master/COERCION.md).
 Option values:
   - `false` (default) - no type coercion.
   - `true` - coerce scalar data types.